Skip to content

 Key Type Description

-sealClientUrl String Base URL of the Operator server.
+sealClientUrl String Base URL of the Operator server (must include /server-api/v1).

 Note